Bali - where to go, what to do - part 1

 Nyang Nyang beach- uluwatu

-If you are planning to spend a day at a beach, don’t forget sunscreen, there is nowhere to hide in the shade!
+If you are planning to spend a day at that beach, don’t forget sunscreen, there is nowhere to hide in the shade!
 On your way down to the beach you should wear sneakers because road is pretty difficult to walk.
 There are locals selling water, coconuts and even some traditional rice dishes if you are hungry.
 If you are looking for a party vibe, I have to disappoint you- there is no beach bars here..
 Just a “pure” nature...

 Oh and PLEASE don’t throw trash around.
 Unfortunately it’s very disappointing to see that a big part of the island is polluted with plastic bottles .
 I know it is a bit off topic - but whoever is visiting it, please don’t make it even worse, take your garbage with you.